carboxylman/stackdb/doc/user-guide.md

 ./backtrace -p `pgrep -n dummy.threads``), you'll see two thread backtraces.

-Writing StackDB Programs in C
+Writing Stackdb Programs in C
 -----------------------------

-The way to think about developing a program using StackDB is that you're scripting a debugger-like (or memory forensics) interaction with a target program running on the same host, or on another host.
+The way to think about developing a program using Stackdb is that you're scripting a debugger-like (or memory forensics) interaction with a target program running on the same host, or on another host.
 You want to investigate it, either by passively reading its memory, or by